Fleegle’s answer to the crochet hook, floss threader, and wire methods of adding beads to knitting.

-The 1.3 mm is new to Tall Yarns and ideal for use with thicker yarns (like 4-ply).
+The 1.3 mm beader is ideal for use with thicker yarns (like 4-ply).

 The tip has a hooked notch that will work with yarn as thick as light fingering weight, although some heavy sock yarns will not work easily with the 0.8mm size.
 The bottom of the beader is bent so you can use it with a bead spinner.
-Comes with a tip protector and two stoppers for the bottom, because you might lose one and we don’t want you to be unhappy.
+Comes with a tip protector and two stoppers (one is a spare) for the bottom.

 Your beader will come with a web-link to an online video that demonstrates the beaders in use.